sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231121_050448199.jpg)

 I got a coffee and I let Ben use the vending machine to get a water as there are NO water fountains at the airport…at least that we could find.
 The gate screen said we were delayed 15 minutes, but by the time we boarded and sat and sat, it was close to an hour.
 With all of us low energy, I let the 2 younger ones watch an episode of The Aquarium and Ben read and wrote.
-The rest of the time we all 'read' the inflight magazine and picked out our favoite pages (aka pictures).
+The rest of the time we all 'read' the inflight magazine and picked out our favorite pages (aka pictures).

 ![Alt text](/images/travel4/PXL_20231121_080442144.jpg)